-2018-004 Bond Required Transfers
+2020-004 Bond Required Transfers

-While conducting my audit procedures, I noted the City failed to make required transfers to accounts required under the terms of its bond issues and to properly fund its deprecation accounts.
+While conducting our audit procedures, we noted the City failed to make required transfers to accounts required under the terms of its bond issues and to properly fund its deprecation accounts.

 The United States Department of Agriculture regulations require the City to transfer amounts to sinking funds monthly in amounts sufficient to pay semi-annual interest and annual principal on the outstanding bond issues.
 The City is required to make monthly transfers to the Water and Sanitation fund and to Wastewater Depreciation fund until the account reaches \$65,640.